ericbauer55/strava-eda/README.md

 ### Project Directory Structure:

 Staying organized both with the various data files, exploration notebooks and supporting tools is important.
 A repeatable project directory structure will help streamline each adventure too.
+I've created Data Science project template, which can be viewed [here](https://github.com/ericbauer55/Data_Science_Project_Template).

+Essentially you want a place to organize the various stages of your data; the exploration notebooks; any helper source code and many other items.